 Part Two of little things lead to big things

 What causes dog aggression?
 When I last wrote about this, I pointed out to all of you, my readers, that when a dog is behaving badly or does something that we humans view as bad, it does not come out of the blue yonder.
+Little things lead to big things over time.

 Just as a dog, or any animal for that matter, is trained in small steps leading up to the desired trick or behaviour, it is the same for the undesired and dangerous dog behaviors.